 Avengers: United They Stand

 Captain America appeared in the opening credits of Avengers: United We Stand in every episode, as did Iron Man and Thor.
-However, Cap was not a member of the actual team; it was the same case with the former two.
-Whereas Thor never appeared out side the opening credits, Iron Man and Cap did make at least one appearance each.
+However, Cap was not an active member of the actual team; it was the same case with the former two.
+Whereas Thor never appeared outside the opening credits, Iron Man and Cap did make at least one appearance each.
 In Cap's case, he appeared in the sixth episode, "Command Decision", where he helps the Avengers defeat the Masters of Evil.
 He was voiced by Dan Chameroy.

 Avengers: Earth's Mightiest Heroes